 Ideally, you need to replace two tires with matching new ones.
 However, the most important thing is to install tires with similar performance features.
 For example, you should never put two high-performance tires with two touring tires.

 Generally, it’s smart to replace tires in pairs (both in the front or in the back).
 Although replacing all four at once is the easiest, if you need to save money, you can do one pair at a time.
-If you’re wondering “can I replace just one tire?“ the answer is typically no.
+If you’re wondering “can I replace just one tire?“ the answer is typically no. The difference in tread depth and stance can throw off your vehicle’s performance.

 Do all four tires have to be of the same brand?